 The best sauna in Helsinki, Finland

 Sauna in Finland is the countries unofficial religion.
 Almost every Finn owns at least two saunas, one in the city and one in their summer cottage.
 We were at the newest and in our opinion best sauna in Helsinki.
 Löyly (meaning the steam that comes when you throw water on hot stones) sits right on the Baltic and has a choice of two types of sauna; smoke and wood burning.
 Public saunas used to be common in larger cities but because almost everyone has access to a sauna most public saunas closed, which is a shame as we loved the communal aspect 0f Löyly.
 Sitting in a sauna with strangers is a great way of breaking down barriers.
 As there are no distractions like mobile phones or wifi, you are forced to do that ancient pastime of talking to people.
+Check out this post on Finnish Sauna Etiquette before you head to your first sauna.

 Apart from the saunas, Löyly also has a restaurant, bar, coffee shop, and areas that you can hire.
 There is also a lovely chill out area in between the saunas that has an open fire (maybe it should be called a warm up area?).
 The building itself is a striking design created by award-winning architects.
 It was the first Finnish building to be awarded the FSC certificate by the Forest Stewardship Council and only the second in all of Scandinavia.
 So you can sit back and relax on that hot wood knowing it was sustainably sourced.